esperanca-leonardo/quick-form-fill-automation/README.md

-# ⚡Quick Form Fill
+# ⚡Quick Form Fill Automation
-Quick Form Fill is an automation developed in Python that reads a database from an Excel file, opens a browser using Selenium, and automatically registers products.
-This project aims to save time and reduce errors by automating the product registration form filling process.
+Quick Form Fill Automation is a Python automation that reads a database from an Excel file, opens a browser using Selenium, and automatically registers products.
+This project aims to save time and reduce errors in the product registration process.

 ## 📑 Table of Contents
 - [Key Features](#-key-features)